Ian Taylor (footballer, born 1968): Aston Villa

-A lifelong supporter of the "Villans", as a child he used to stand on the Holte End at Villa Park.
+A lifelong supporter of the "Villans", as a child, he used to stand on the Holte End at Villa Park.
 This fact, combined with his utterly committed displays and knack of scoring crucial goals, quickly established him as a fans' favourite.
 Villa narrowly stayed in the Premier League in 1994–95 after finishing three points and one place above relegated Crystal Palace.
 Villa finished fourth in 1995–96, and Taylor scored in wins over Manchester United, Wimbledon, Leeds United, and Southampton.
-He also played, and scored, in the Aston Villa side that won the 1996 League Cup final 3–0 against Leeds.
+He also played and scored in the Aston Villa side that won the 1996 League Cup final 3–0 against Leeds.

 He played 36 domestic games in 1996–97, scoring in wins over Leeds, Wimbledon, and Liverpool.
-He scored 9 goals in 44 games in 1997–98, and maintained his first team place under new manager John Gregory.
+He scored 9 goals in 44 games in 1997–98, and maintained his first-team place under new manager John Gregory.
 Taylor also netted important goals in Villa's 1997–1998 UEFA Cup run, when they would eventually be knocked out by Atlético Madrid on away goals at the quarter-final stage.

 He scored four times in 38 games in 1998–99, and again Villa won all games in which he found the net, including a 2–1 victory at Coventry City in which Taylor scored both Villa's goals.
-He was prolific in 1999–2000, scoring ten goals in 42 games, helping Villa to reach the 2000 FA Cup Final, where they lost out 1–0 to Chelsea.
+He was prolific in 1999–2000, scoring ten goals in 42 games, helping Villa to reach the 2000 FA Cup final, where they lost out 1–0 to Chelsea.
+He had injured his hamstring in the semi-final against Bolton Wanderers, and recovered just in time for the final, being named in the first XI for the final ahead of Alan Thompson.

 Taylor hit five goals in 35 games in 2000–01, including both goals in a 2–0 win over Tottenham Hotspur.
-However, he was restricted to just eighteen appearances in 2001–02, as manager John Gregory was replaced by Graham Taylor in January.
-After only nineteen appearances in 2002–03, he was released by Taylor at the end of the campaign.
+However, he was restricted to just 18 appearances in 2001–02, as manager John Gregory was replaced by Graham Taylor in January.
+After only 19 appearances in 2002–03, Taylor released him at the end of the campaign.